liesnikov/extensible-elaborator/paper/main.md

 Techniques here include implicit arguments in Agda, implicit coercions in Coq, and tactic arguments in Idris.
 The inference or "solving" can be not only automatic but also interactive or partially automatic.
 For example, holes in Agda, proof obligations and canonical structures [@mahboubiCanonicalStructuresWorking2013] in Coq, and holes in Haskell [@koppelSearchingEntangledProgram2022].
-All of these mechanisms use different solvers and have various degrees of extensibility.
+All these mechanisms use different solvers and have various degrees of extensibility.
 They are usually not isolated from each other and can therefore interact in the way the user expects them to (for example, in this case between implicits and instances [@agdausersPerformanceRegressionIssue2018]).

 In all of these examples, the solvers evolved organically over time together with the language.